heymikehaynes/crashthearcade/content/blog/2024/microblogging-more-with-bluesky.md

 type: note
 update:
 ---
 I’ve been shifting more of my updates over to Bluesky lately.
 It’s nothing against Mastodon; I just don’t feel as connected to the tech-focused discussions there.
-Over time, I see myself spending more of my posting and interaction on Bluesky.
+Over time, I see myself spending more of my time posting and interacting on Bluesky.